 Often someone feels “fine” until they undergo a stressor.
 There are three main factors, which can push you into active thyroid disease.

 Inflammation is intrinsic to autoimmune disease and contributes directly to thyroid imbalance.

-Many times a patient will be in my office, have a family history of thyroid disease, present with clear thyroid symptoms, but tell me “My doctor said there’s nothing wrong with my thyroid because my laboratory work was normal.”
+Many times a patient will be in my office who has a family history of thyroid disease present with clear thyroid symptoms, but tell me “My doctor said there’s nothing wrong with my thyroid because my laboratory work was normal.”

 I don’t let the number dictate diagnosis of thyroid disease.
 If a patient has a family history of thyroid disease and presents with clear thyroid symptoms, hypo and/or Hashimoto’s thyroiditis, or hyperthyroid, and their blood work up is not yet in the abnormal range, I will treat them as if they are experiencing a thyroid problem, ruling out other possible diagnoses, of course.